 The results of the studies were astounding.
 97% of the patients experienced positive results.
 Vertigo, for example, was reduced in severity by an average of 90% for the patients.
 The researcher posited that the atlas (top bone in the spine) was gradually causing a lesion on the eustachian tube of the affected ear.
 This, in turn, causes issues with proper drainage, leading to the symptoms of Meniere’s disease.

 Could similar results happen for you?
 Consider some of the following information about upper cervical chiropractic care.

-If you are envisioning having your neck twisted and cracked, you may be surprised to learn how different upper cervical chiropractic is from chiropractic in general.
+You may be surprised to learn how different upper cervical chiropractic is from chiropractic in general.
 Adjustments are very precise and gentle.
 X-rays are taken to pinpoint misalignments that may be a mere fraction of a millimeter.
 Since the top bones in the neck can influence blood flow to the brain, cerebrospinal fluid drainage, and brainstem function, it is important to care for even these very slight subluxations.